Structure functions and minimal path sets: Structure functions and minimal path and cut sets

 or equivalently,

-We now show that the corresponding formula for the structure function can be obtained similarly without an appeal to the independence assumption on the system components.
-Actually, our result and its proof are purely combinatorial and does not need probability theory.
+We now show that a similar formula can be obtained for the structure function without an appeal to the independence assumption on the system components.
+Actually, our result and its proof are purely combinatorial and does not need any stochastic setting.

 \begin{theorem} If $P_1,\ldots, P_r$ denote the minimal path sets of the system, then